 Nancy joined Watsi on December 29th, 2013.
 Seven years ago, Nancy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nancy's most recent donation traveled 8,800 miles to support Rorng, a rice and vegetable farmer from Cambodia, to fund fracture repair surgery.
+Nancy's most recent donation traveled 8,200 miles to support Catherine, a mom of two from Philippines, to fund gallstones surgery so she can live pain free.

 Rorng is an elderly rice and vegetable farmer.
 Rorng lives in Kampon Speu province in Cambodia.
 He and his wife have 5 children; 3 daughters and 2 sons.
 All of their children are now married.
 In his free time, Rorng likes to watch the news and Khmer boxing on TV.
 In October, Rorng was in a bicycle accident that caused a fracture in his left humerus.
 He received a Khmer traditional treatment but his hand has not improved.
 He is in chronic pain; it is swollen and difficult to use now.
 Fortunately, surgeons at our medical partner, Children's Surgical Centre, can help.
 On November 25th, Rorng will undergo a fracture repair procedure, which will cost $465.
 This procedure will help him to use his hand again.
 Rorng says, "I hope that I can use my hand without pain.
 I want to return to farming."